jansmolders86/mediacenterjs/README.md

 - First app (Movies) has been ported to a database (sqlite3) Thanks to Andrea Giammarchi for his help!
 Although some code refactoring still is needed, and I still need to test this with larger numbers, the basic features work with a database instead of local storage.

-__version 0.0.22(Code overhaul)__

-- Moved Spotify app out to separate repo due to the dependencies to GYP of the modules used.
-See: https://github.com/jansmolders86/mediacenterjs-spotify-app
-- Pretty big code overhaul separating functions from route handlers.
-- Routing has been rewritten (again) making it much more 'RESTfull'.
-This will make it possible to create an API layer to the apps of needed.
-- Removed dependencies to sqlite3 and introduced dblite.
-Which runs without any os dependencies.
-Which is needed if this needs to run on the Raspberry Pi.
-For the same reason, Spotify has been moved.

 Why use it (once it is ready)?
 ===========